Anshuman Rath

-Anshuman Rath (born 5 November 1997) is a Hong Kong cricketer who previously captained the Hong Kong national cricket team.
+Anshuman Rath (born 5 November 1997) is an Indian-born Hong Kong cricketer who previously captained the Hong Kong national cricket team.
 In September 2019, he retired from the Hong Kong national team to pursue a career in India.
 In August 2021, he became eligible to play as a local player in India as an Indian passport holder, and represented Odisha from the 2021–22 Indian domestic cricket season.

 Rath returned to Hong Kong's squad for the Hong Kong Quadrangular Series in March 2023.

 Personal life

 Anshuman Rath's home is based in Satyanagar, Bhubaneswar, Odisha, India and he belongs to an Odia family.
 In the late 1990s, his father left India for business and settled in Hong Kong.
 Anshuman was born in 1997 in Hong Kong.

 He started playing cricket at the age of four with Tarang, when his father introduced him to the sport.
 He attended West Island School.